 The DSL and DDSL should undergo Level 3 training to provide them with the knowledge and skills required to carry out the role.
 This training should be updated at least every two years.
 The DSL should undertake Prevent awareness training.
-Training should provide DSLs with a good understanding of
+Training should provide DSLs with a good understanding of their own role, and the processes, procedures and responsibilities of other agencies, particularly children's social care, so they:

-- Have an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - Will ensure that all staff (including new and part-time staff) sign to say they have read, understood and agree to work within Bishop Perrin School's Safeguarding and Child Protection Policy, Staff Code of Conduct and the most up-to-date version of Keeping Children Safe in Education Part 1 and Annex A and ensure that the policies are used appropriately - Will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences, - Are alert to the specific needs of children in need, those with special educational needs and young carers - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation; - understand the importance of information sharing, both within the school and with the three safeguarding partners, other agencies, organisations and practitioners; - Will keep detailed, accurate and secure records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral - Understand and support the school with regards to the requirements of the Prevent Duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school - Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online; - Obtain access to resources and attend any relevant or refresher training courses; and
+- Have an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate - Demonstrate their engagement with the KRSCP by ensuring they attend the KRSCP Designated Safeguarding Lead termly forums.
+The DSL and DDSLs keep abreast of child protection learning and developments through appropriate training. - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - Will ensure that all staff (including new and part-time staff) sign to say they have read, understood and agree to work within Bishop Perrin School's Safeguarding and Child Protection Policy, Staff Code of Conduct and the most up-to-date version of Keeping Children Safe in Education Part 1 and Annex A and ensure that the policies are used appropriately - Will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences, - Are alert to the specific needs of children in need, those with special educational needs and young carers - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation; - understand the importance of information sharing, both within the school and with the three safeguarding partners, other agencies, organisations and practitioners;

+- Will keep detailed, accurate and secure records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral - Understands and supports the school with regards to the requirements of the Prevent Duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school - Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online; - Obtain access to resources and attend any relevant or refresher training courses; and